-Experts reveal eight common (and potentially costly) investing errors and how you can avoid them.
+Experts reveal nine common (and potentially costly) investing errors and how you can avoid them.

 It’s easy to make mistakes when investing your money.
 Here are some of the major blunders to be wary of.

 1. Overrating your stockpicking abilities

 Stockpicking might seem a pretty straightforward endeavour, and things like the spikes in crypto valuations and the Gamestop frenzy have left a lot of ordinary people fancying themselves as investing wizards.

 But the reality is that many of us have little idea what we’re doing, and by trying to take a more proactive approach are actively harming our results.